shiv-modi/Basic-Customer-Relationship-Management-System-Using-Java-Servlet-JSP/README.md

 ## 🛠️ Set Up the Database

 1. Create a **MySQL** database named `CRM`
-2. Import the provided SQL schema/data into the database
+2. Import the `crm.sql` into the database

 ---